interplaynetary/p2p-template/README.md

 number of invite codes to create for an account by adding `"count": <number>` to the request, otherwise one code will be created.

-If you have sendmail available on your server you can export `MAIL_FROM` to send password reset emails to your users.
-If this value is not set then password reset links will be logged to `~/.pm2/logs/app-out.log`.
-Also export `APP_HOST` to create reset links that point to a server other than localhost.
+If you have sendmail available on your server you can export `MAIL_FROM` and `MAIL_BCC` to send email to your users.
+If `MAIL_FROM` is not set then emails will be logged to `~/.pm2/logs/app-out.log`.
+Export `APP_HOST` to create links that point to a server other than localhost.

 ### Browser